Moeen Ali: 2016

 In the Test series against South Africa, Ali returned to his place in the lower middle order.
 He was named as man of the match in the first Test as England won by 241 runs.
 While his poor batting form continued, he took figures of 4–69 and 3–47 to help England to victory.
 The second match ended in a draw, with Ali proving less successful with the ball, taking figures of 0–155.
 England won the third Test by 7 wickets, with Ali taking the wicket of Dean Elgar and finishing with figures of 1–50.
 In the fourth Test, Ali took figures of 2–104 in South Africa's first innings as the hosts made 475.
 He made 61 with the bat but England collapsed in their second innings, with Ali making an unbeaten ten.
 Despite this defeat, England won the series 2–1.

 In the ODI series against South Africa, Ali took 3–43 in the first game as England won by 39 runs on the DL Method.
 In the next game he made an unbeaten 21 with the bat to help England to a five wicket victory.
 However, England lost the final three matches of the series, with Ali taking just two wickets and scoring 19 runs as England went from 2–0 up in the series to lose in 3–2.
-In the T20 match between the two sides, Ali took 2–22, although England lost the game by 3 wickets, while in the second match he took figures of 1–25, but South Africa won in convincing fashion, this time by nine wickets.
+In the T20 match between the two teams, Ali took 2–22, although England lost the game by 3 wickets, while in the second match he took figures of 1–25, but South Africa won in convincing fashion, this time by nine wickets.

 In the T20 World Cup, Ali took figures of 1–38 in the opening defeat against the West Indies.
 He took 2–34 against South Africa and 1–17 against Afghanistan.
 He also scored a crucial unbeaten 41 against Afghanistan to keep England's hopes of progressing to the semi-finals alive.
 In that same match he along with David Willey set the record for the highest partnership for the 8th wicket in T20 World Cup history (57*) He took 1–10 against New Zealand as England won by 7 wickets to qualify for the final.
 However, England lost the final, with Ali being dismissed for a duck and not bowling any of his overs.